clearlinux/clear-linux-documentation/source/clear-linux/concepts/mixer-about.rst

 needs.

 However, if you need additional customization or content, |CL| provides the mixer tool.
-We provide two different ways to develop and extend the OS, depending on your needs:
+Depending on your needs, the mixer tool allows you to:

 1. :ref:`create-mix` to create a distinct derivative of the |CL| that contains your custom software.